HugoLG/adversarial_noise/README.md

 2. https://github.com/guanhuaw/MIRTorch
 3. https://github.com/KamitaniLab/icnn

-Need to start the implementation.
+Need to start the implementation. <br>
-This is my plan...
+This is my plan...<br>
-[ ] Predict function.
+- [ ] Predict function.
 Using pytorch create a predict function that uses resnet50, vgg16, or vgg19 to make image classification predictions.
-[ ] Extract Features function (Encoder).
+- [ ] Extract Features function (Encoder).
 Using the same model from the predict function, create a function that doesn't do prediction but returns vector of extracted features.
-[ ] Reconstruct Image.
+- [ ] Reconstruct Image.
 Create the function that given a vector of features we reconstruct an image that is similar to a given input image.
 This is going to be our reconstruction function that will generate the output.
-[ ] Define list of possible labels for the user to select from.
+- [ ] Define list of possible labels for the user to select from.
 Create a small sample dataset for each label.
-[ ] Extract features vectors for each label.
+- [ ] Extract features vectors for each label.
 Cluster them.
 Get the centroid and save it as our "typical features vector" for each label.
-[ ] Modify our reconstruct image function to use the extracted centroids of the labels instead of random noise.
+- [ ] Modify our reconstruct image function to use the extracted centroids of the labels instead of random noise.
-[ ] Test full pipeline:
+- [ ] Test full pipeline:
     1. Select input image.
     2. Select desired expected label.
     3. Encode input image.